What is SDN ?

 SDN moved distributed data centres to the cloud region and this is considered to be major motivator for SDN evolution.

-The figure depicts SDN architecture composed of Application layer, controller layer and data plane layer.
+The diagram depicts SDN architecture, consisting of Application layer, controller layer and data plane layer.
 The traditional network had control plane, data plane and management plane in a single networking device.
 In software defined networks control plane and management planes are separated and known as controller.
 Controller communicate with data plane using Open flow protocol and with open flow API integrated into data plane layer.
 Application layer sits on top of controller.

 Open flow protocol basically allows external control software i.e. controller to control the data path of a switch by using flow table.